Artesonraju

 Artesonraju is a pyramidal mountain peak located near the city of Caraz in the Cordillera Blanca mountain range in the Peruvian Andes.
 It is located at the Peruvian province of Huaylas and its slopes are within two cities: Santa Cruz and Caraz.
 Its summit has an elevation of 6025 m (or 5999 m according to the IGN-Peru map).
 It is one of many prominent peaks (2772 metres) located within the boundaries of Peru's Huascarán National Park.
 Artesonraju has two distinguished climbing routes.
 Due to their difficulties, Artesonraju is seldom successfully climbed in comparison to other well known mountains in the Cordillera Blanca.
-This mountain serves as the inspiration mascot for the newer Paramount Pictures production logo.
+This mountain serves as the inspiration for the Paramount Pictures production logo as well as the logo for its parent company.

 Elevation

 The available Digital elevation models show several voids in the region therefore its exact altitude may be shown differently in some sources.
 SRTM's highest point shows 5982 metres, Void filled SRTM shows 5918 metres, ASTER shows 5982 metres as its highest point.
 The 90 metre TanDEM-X data shows 5999 metres as its highest point.

 The height of the nearest key col is 3253 metres so its prominence is about 2772 meters.
 Artesonraju is listed as mountain sub-system, based on the Dominance system and its dominance is 46.01%.
 Its parent peak is Chacraraju and the Topographic isolation is 5.2 kilometers.